MicrosoftDocs/security/security-docs/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 Microsoft offers Microsoft 365 Backup and Azure Backup for native backup and restore functions.

-Microsoft 365 Backup is a new offering (currently in preview) that backs up your Microsoft 365 tenant data for Exchange, OneDrive and SharePoint workloads at scale and provides quick restores.
+Microsoft 365 Backup is a new offering (currently in preview) that backs up your Microsoft 365 tenant data for Exchange, OneDrive, and SharePoint workloads at scale and provides quick restores.
 Microsoft 365 Backup or applications built on top of the Microsoft 365 Backup Storage platform deliver the following benefits regardless of the size or scale of your tenant:

 - Fast, immutable backup within hours
 - Fast restore within hours